xsolla/xsolla-launcher-build/README.md

  product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
-The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.  **Required.** link_support            | A URL to the game’s technical support website. link_community          | A URL to the game’s community.
+The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.  **Required.** link_support            | A URL to the game’s technical support website. link_community          | A URL to the game’s community. hide_launcher_in_tray | Whether to hide Launcher in tray when a user clicks **Minimize**.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and Launcher does not hide in tray. disable_launcher_updates_in_steam |  Whether to disable Launcher updates when the game is distributed via Steam.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and Launcher updates in Steam are enabled. disable_game_updates_in_steam |  Whether to disable game updates when the game is distributed via Steam.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and game updates in Steam are enabled.

 <details><summary>Example</summary>